kegeai888/HuMo/README.md

 <img src="assets/teaser.png" width=95%>
 <p>

+## 🔥 Latest News

+* A Best-Practice Guide for HuMo will be released soon.
+Stay tuned.
+* Sep 16, 2025: 🔥🔥 We release the [1.7B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-1.7B), which generate a 480P video in 8 minutes on a 32G GPU.
+The visual quality is lower than that of the 17B model, but the audio-visual sync remains nearly unaffected.
+* Sep 13, 2025: 🔥🔥 The 17B model is merged into [ComfyUI-Wan](https://github.com/kijai/ComfyUI-WanVideoWrapper).
+Thank [kijai](https://github.com/kijai) for the update!
+* Sep 10, 2025: 🔥🔥 We release the [17B weights](https://huggingface.co/bytedance-research/HuMo/tree/main/HuMo-17B) and inference codes.
+* Sep 9, 2025: We release the [project page](https://phantom-video.github.io/HuMo/) and [Technique-Report](https://arxiv.org/abs/2509.08519/) of **HuMo**

 ## ✨ Key Features
 HuMo is a unified, human-centric video generation framework designed to produce high-quality, fine-grained, and controllable human videos from multimodal inputs—including text, images, and audio.
 It supports strong text prompt following, consistent subject preservation, synchronized audio-driven motion.